-The Scholarship Fund accounts for the operations of the various scholarships programs the District has acquired over time, that are not held under a trust arrangement.
+The Scholarship Fund accounts for the operations of the various scholarships programs the District has acquired over time, that are not held under a trust arrangement (i.e., untrusted).
 These scholarships are separate from those held under a trust arrangement, which are reported as private purpose trust funds.
 The Scholarship Fund is a nonmajor fund.